Whitney Cummings

-Whitney Cummings (born September 4, 1982) is an American stand-up comedian, actress, writer, director, producer, and podcaster.
+Whitney Cummings (born September 4, 1982) is an American actress, comedian, writer, producer, director, and podcaster.

+After graduating from the University of Pennsylvania in 2004, Cummings moved to Los Angeles.
+She appeared in the low-budget thriller EMR and MTV's Punk'd.
+She has also performed stand-up comedy, being named one of "10 Comics to Watch" by Variety in 2007 and participating in Comedy Central Roasts of celebrities.

+Cummings co-created the sitcom 2 Broke Girls and starred in and produced the sitcom Whitney.
+She also directed the comedy film The Female Brain (2017).

 Early life

-Cummings was born on September 4, 1982, in Washington, D.C., to Patti Cummings, a native of Texas and a public relations director of Neiman Marcus at Mazza Gallerie; and Eric Lynn Cummings, a lawyer and venture capitalist from West Virginia.
+Cummings was born on September 4, 1982, in Washington, D.C., to Patti Cummings (née Cumming), a native of Texas and a public relations director of Neiman Marcus at Mazza Gallerie; and Eric Lynn Cummings, a lawyer and venture capitalist from West Virginia.
 She has an older half-brother named Kevin and an older sister named Ashley.
-Cummings was raised Roman Catholic.
+Cummings was raised Catholic, but has stated that her mother was Jewish.
 Her parents divorced when she was five years old.

 She has stated that she was raised in a dysfunctional, alcoholic household.
 At age 12, she temporarily resided with her aunt in Virginia, and spent summers in Harpers Ferry, West Virginia, where her father worked as a manager at the Hill Top House Hotel.
 Cummings attended St. Andrew's Episcopal School in Potomac, Maryland, graduating in 2000.
 During high school, she interned at Washington's NBC-owned television station WRC-TV.
 She studied acting at Washington, D.C.'s Studio Theater.

 After high school, Cummings enrolled at the Annenberg School for Communication at the University of Pennsylvania.
 During this time, she worked as a department store model at local shopping malls.
 She graduated magna cum laude in 2004 with a degree in Communications, and initially aspired to a career as a journalist.